bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 .. figure:: _static/Settings_APIKeysRefresh.png

 Below you can view a connection URL which is used to send requests to CloudStack API.
-All requests are listed in the Apache CloudStack documentation available by the link below.
+All requests are listed in the Apache CloudStack documentation available by the link.

 .. figure:: _static/Settings_Links.png